cloudflare/chanfana/README.md

 addEventListener('fetch', (event) => event.respondWith(router.handle(event.request)))
 ```

-Now, when running `wrangler dev` and going to the `/docs` or `/redocs` path you are greeted with an openapi ui that you
+Now `wrangler dev` and go to `/docs` or `/redocs` with your browser.
+You'll be greeted with an OpenAPI UI that you can use to call your endpoints.
-can call
-your endpoints from the comfort of your browser.

 ## Migrating from existing `itty-router` applications

-After installing just replace the old `Router` function with the new `OpenAPIRouter` function.
+All it takes is changing one line of code.
+After installing `itty-router-openapi` replace `Router` with the new `OpenAPIRouter` function.

 ```ts
 // Old router